QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 }
 {% endhighlight %}

 But now this only works if you have not declared the variable using let or const.
-This because of the TDZ, which makes it a syntax error to access the variable before declaration.
-Essentially the variable is hoisted to the beginning of the block, but it is a syntax error to access it.
-In JSHint's scope manager I have to record usages of a variable, then if it is declared as a `let` or `const` within the current block or parent blocks, it is a syntax error.
+This because of the TDZ, which makes it a reference error to access the variable before declaration.
+Essentially the variable is hoisted to the beginning of the block, but it is a reference error to access it.
+In JSHint's scope manager I have to record usages of a variable, then if it is declared as a `let` or `const` within the current block or parent blocks, it is a reference error.
 If it is declared by a var statement it is valid but a JSHint warning and if it is not declared it is using a global and possibly a different warning.

 {% highlight js %}
 if (typeof Symbol !== "undefined") {
   // Symbol is available
 }
-let Symbol = true; // causes a syntax error above
+let Symbol = true; // causes a reference error
 {% endhighlight %}

 ## new Array